What to Do When an Insurance Adjuster Calls After a Truck Accident in Utah

 Before talking to an adjuster, call or contact an experienced personal injury attorney at Swenson & Shelley.
 Our legal team can handle all talks with the insurance company for you.
 Taking that burden off your shoulders gives you more time to heal and get back on your feet after a truck accident.

 It’s OK to say nothing to the trucking company’s claims adjuster if they call.
-Ideally, a skilled truck accident attorney should manage all communication between you and the adjuster.
+Ideally, a skilled truck accident attorney in Utah should manage all communication between you and the adjuster.
 But sometimes adjusters catch accident victims before they’ve had time to get advice from a lawyer.
 If that happens to you, keep your initial exchanges polite, quick, and to the point.

 Most adjusters have a playbook they follow to get you to admit fault for the accident, diminish your claim, or pressure you into accepting a settlement offer far below what you deserve.
 Don’t be fooled by apologies or friendly banter.
 An insurance adjuster is not on your side, and they do not have your best interests at heart.

 What can you say to an insurance adjuster?
 Here are some tips for speaking with a truck company’s insurance representative:

 - Ask for the adjuster’s name, which insurance company they represent, the phone number, and the physical address.

 - Keep the conversation short and give simple answers to all questions.

 - Be polite.